AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

     - On a computer meeting the minimum hardware specifications (Intel i5 10th Gen, 8 GB RAM, SSD, Windows 10 or macOS 12), the system’s startup time — measured from launch command to main interface ready for input — shall not exceed
       3 seconds in 95% of test runs.
-    - Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+    - Should be able to hold up to 1000 persons and 50 meetings per contact without a noticeable sluggishness in performance for typical usage.
     - Search/filter operations should return results within 1 second for 1000 contacts.
 4. Usability Requirements
     - A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.